Emanuel A. Fronhofer

 He developed mathematical models for his research.

-Felix Moerman: From the genetic basis to the ecological dynamics of spreading populations.
+Dr. Felix Moerman: From the genetic basis to the ecological dynamics of spreading populations.

 PhD Thesis, 2017-2021.
 Eawag & Univ.
 Zurich, Switzerland (co-supervision with F. Altermatt & A. Wagner).